demonico85/cleaving/docs/source/compute_pcleav.md

 Note: that at the moment this works only for non-triclinic box.

-Note: If the keyword norm is not specified, than the compute will only report the energy taken from the specified pair_style (no normalization).
+Note: If the keyword norm is not specified, then the compute will only report the energy taken from the specified pair_style (no normalization).